DanielGriffiths1182/ruby-codewars-archive/README.md

 - 88 (LVL 8) "Is Upcase" - Create a method is_uppercase() to see whether the string is ALL CAPS.

 - 89 (LVL 8) "Remove exclamation marks" - Write function RemoveExclamationMarks which removes all exclamation marks from a given string.

+- 90 (LVL 8) "Square(n) Sum" - Complete the squareSum method so that it squares each number passed into it and then sums the results together.